hgoelzer/generate-CISM3-grid-files/README.md

 Based on work by Jeremy Fyke, Andy Bliss and others.

-CISM has thickness in the grid g1 and velocity on grid g0
+CISM has thickness on the grid g1 and velocity on grid g0

 ## Main scripts for AIS and GrIS